-The Jews taught the Serpent's Seed doctrine
+Did first-century Jews believe the Serpent's Seed doctrine?

 Message believers are quick to point to the fact that there is some Jewish fiction and rabbinical speculation that regarded the fall of Eve as a sexual sin.
 The suggestion that they cast light on Paul’s reference to Eve and that Paul might at least have had them in mind, since he pictures the Corinthians as a pure virgin who may not be found pure at her presentation to her bridegroom, is a distortion of the text.
 There is nothing sexy in Paul’s words.
 Eve was a married woman and not a virgin.
 The notion of the devil and of devils and evil angels having sexual intercourse with women is monstrous and found its ugliest form in the fiction of the incubus and the succubus in the days of the witchcraft craze.
 We mention this aberration only because it still appears in books.